imovishek/iExam/INSTRUCTIONS.md

   ```

   Question:
-  If I close the broser how can I visit the website again?
+  If I close the browser how can I visit the website again?

   ```
   You can try to visit http://localhost:3000 in your browser.